sentinel1909/jeff-mitchell-dev-v2/content/blog/2023/2023_10_11_demystifying_middleware_in_actix_web.md

     - a service level request wrapper
   - ServiceResponse
     - a service level response wrapper
-    - in the Transform trait there is a type EitherBody.
-EitherBody is an enum with two variants, Left and Right.
-Each variant can contain a BoxBody type, which is a boxed message body with boxed errors
+    - in the Transform trait there is a type `EitherBody`. `EitherBody` is an enum with two variants, `Left` and `Right`.
+Each variant can contain a `BoxBody` type, which is a boxed message body with boxed errors; they are boxed so that the compiler knows their size at compile time.
   - Transform
     - defines the interface of a service factory and is what builds our middleware service
-- we need the Error struct from actix_web
+- we need the `Error` struct from actix_web

 - there are a few things from the standard library that are necessary, in order to enable working with futures
   - ready